Dec 5, 2025

 complementary technical aids,

-CNESST emphasizes the importance of choosing an appropriate model and training staff.
+The CNESST emphasizes the importance of choosing an appropriate model and training personnel.

 WorkSafeBC (British Columbia)

 WorkSafeBC stands out for its proactive approach to ergonomics.
-The organization recognizes exoskeletons as tools that can support a strategy for preventing MSIs, provided they:
+The organization recognizes exoskeletons as tools that can support a strategy for preventing MSIs, provided that:

-analyze the actual effect of the exoskeleton on movement,
+the actual effect of the exoskeleton on movement is analyzed,

 WSIB (Ontario)

-WSIB observes the evolution of these technologies as a potential lever for reducing injury-related costs.
-Companies integrating exoskeletons into their prevention program can benefit from:
+The WSIB observes the evolution of these technologies as a potential lever for reducing injury-related costs.
+Companies integrating exoskeletons into their prevention programs may benefit from:

 a decrease in claims,